hms-networks/flexy-thingworx-connector/README.md

 Support and additional information about the Ewon Flexy can be found on the Ewon support homepage at [https://ewon.biz/technical-support/support-home](https://ewon.biz/technical-support/support-home).

 ### Development Environment Support
+Detailed information about the development environment provided by the [Solution Center Maven Starter Project](https://github.com/hms-networks/sc-java-maven-starter-project) can be found in its README.md at [https://github.com/hms-networks/sc-java-maven-starter-project/blob/main/README.md](https://github.com/hms-networks/sc-java-maven-starter-project/blob/main/README.md).

-Support and additional information about the Ewon development environment can be found on the Ewon Java programming homepage at [https://developer.ewon.biz/content/java-0](https://developer.ewon.biz/content/java-0).
+Additional information and support about the Ewon ETK can be found on the Ewon Java programming homepage at [https://developer.ewon.biz/content/java-0](https://developer.ewon.biz/content/java-0).